MicrosoftTranslator/DocumentTranslation/README.md

 other platforms running .Net 6.
 Signed binaries are provided in the [releases](https://github.com/microsofttranslator/documenttranslation/releases) folder.
 To compile yourself, run Visual Studio 2022 and have the .Net 6 SDK installed.
-You can compile and run the tool in Visual Studio 2022, but building the installer still requires Visual Studio 2019, until the Wix toolset updates its plugin for Visual Studio 2022.
+You can compile and run the tool in Visual Studio 2022.

 This tool makes use of the Azure Document Translation service.
 The Azure Document Translation service translates a set of documents that reside in an Azure storage container, and delivers the translations in another Azure storage container.
-This tool provides a local interface to that service, allowing you to translate a locally rediding file or a folder, and receiving the translation of these documents in a local folder.
+This tool provides a local interface to that service, allowing you to translate a locally residing file or a folder, and receiving the translation of these documents in a local folder.
 The tool uploads the local documents, invokes the translation, monitors the translation progress, downloads the translated documents to your local machine, and then deletes the containers from the service.